hashicorp/terraform-provider-google/website/docs/d/datasource_container_cluster.html.markdown

 # google\_container\_cluster

-Get info about a cluster within GCE from its name and zone.
+Get info about a cluster within GKE from its name and zone.

 ## Example Usage